 - if the competitors are significantly affected by outside disturbing influences. - if conditions arise that interfere with the fairness of the race or if the proper conduct of the race may no longer be guaranteed. - The Jury has the right, in its sole discretion, to reschedule or cancel an event or an entire competition.
 Prior to making such determination, the Jury must consult with FIS.
 If an event or competition is rescheduled or cancelled notice must be provided immediately to all affected parties.
 If an event or competition is rescheduled, notice of the rescheduled date and location must be circulated as soon as possible to all parties.
 Any rescheduled event or competition shall be treated as a new event or competition (e.g.: entries can change, new start order, etc.). - Any rescheduling of an event or competition must not interfere with the original scheduling.
-If rescheduling of an event or competition is not possible, the Jury may decide to cancel the qualification rounds and proceed directly to the Finals, based on FIS Points for each event, and provided the official practice time is available wears obscene names and/or symbols on clothing and equipment or behaves in an unsportsmanlike manner in the start area;
+If rescheduling of an event or competition is not possible, the Jury may decide to cancel the qualification rounds and proceed directly to the Finals, based on FIS Points for each event, and provided the official practice time is available.